 Christmas is a great time for overindulging with food and drink, but at some stage (normally New Years Day) you’ll need to get back on the straight and narrow.

-Nutritional Christmas Gift Ideas For Triathlons
+Nutritional Christmas Gift Ideas For Triathletes

-Milk, yoghurt and fruit are all excellent recovery foods, and one of the nicest and most convenient ways of eating them are blended up as a smoothie.
+Milk, yoghurt and fruit are all excellent recovery foods, and one of the nicest and most convenient ways of eating them is blended up as a smoothie.
 So why not ask Santa for one which will chop fruit easily, or if you’ve been especially good, one which will blend ice too.
 Get all the ingredients chopped and ready before you go training.
 Then, when you return you can pop them in your new toy and enjoy the perfect recovery snack.

 2. Triathlon nutrition consultation

 Consultation prices differ from practitioner to practitioner but having someone take a good look at your diet can really help your performance.
-Whether it is simply fuelling training, managing your body weight or helping you to maximise race day performance a nutritionist or dietician will be able to help.
+Whether it is simply fuelling training, managing your body weight or helping you to maximise race-day performance a nutritionist or dietician will be able to help.

 3. Cooking lesson